Connie Lenzen, CGSM

 Land records can identify where individuals lived.
 Different systems of ownership and measurement are used in various parts of the US Learning how to locate and access the records is very important.
 Town, county, State and Federal sources are discussed.

-Exploring Your Roots: In the US Court House
+Exploring Your Roots: In the Courthouse

 The county court houses are treasure stores for your family history.
 It is almost impossible for individuals and families to live in a place for a period of time without leaving some record in the local court house.
 Learn about these original records.